leethomason/OpenSaber/readme.md

 - http://www.rocket-props.com/the-open-source-saber-project uses some
   interesting ideas, including SMD componends and using buck-pucks.
   Nice approach, very different from this one.
+- The Teensy Based Lightsaber http://fredrik.hubbe.net/lightsaber/
+  has a similar electrical design, some innovative features, and doesn't use a PCB.
+(Which has pros and cons.)

 ## Resources